AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Identify the sources with the biggest share.

-Check if your brand appears next to the most important sources.
+Check if your brand appears next to the key sources.

-See if the sources support your competitors more often.
+See if the sources more often support your competitors.

 Assess for which questions a given source matters.

-Determine whether it’s a ranking, blog, forum, directory, product page, guide, or another type of content.
+Determine whether it’s a ranking, blog, forum, directory, product page, how-to guide, or another type of content.

-Based on the analysis, decide whether you need to improve your own content, create new content, verify a recommendation, or make sure you’re present in an external source.
+Based on the analysis, decide whether you need to improve your own content, prepare new content, review a recommendation, or make sure you’re present in an external source.

 The most common mistakes are:

-analyzing only the list of domains without the context of the prompts
+analyzing just the list of domains without the context of prompts

 assuming that every source has the same impact